 About Windsor Castle

 Before we get started, let’s look into a little background of Windsor Castle.
 Windsor Castle is one of the official residences to the King.
 Founded in the 11th century by William the Conquerer, Windsor Castle has seen its fair share of history with 39 monarchs occupying its walls for a whopping 10 centuries.

 What makes a visit to this castle so unique is that it was used regularly by the Royal Family.
-It was her residence of choice during her private weekends.
-Can you imagine catching a glimpse of the King of England during your visit?
-While chances are that will never happen, it’s still cool to know that she might be somewhere in the vicinity.
+It was Queen Elizabeth’s residence of choice during her private weekends.
+I am not sure if King Charles will choose this residence, but it still cool to know that he might be somewhere in the vicinity.
 But if you want to know if the royals are home or not, look for the royal standard flag flying above the Round Tower.
 If that is flying, the King is in.
 If not, you’ll see the Union Flag flying instead.

 How to Get to Windsor Castle